mushroomhostage/RadioBeacon/CONFIG.md

 **mobileShiftTune**: If true, require shift-clicking (sneaking) to tune the compass.

+**mobileSetCompassTarget**: Set to false to disable setting the compass targetting the locked-on signal.

+**mobileSignalLock**: Set to false to disable

 ## Debugging
 **verbose**: If true, detailed information will be logged using log.info().